bonitasoft/bonita-doc/md/7.3/comparison-of-7-x-and-6-x.md

 In Bonita BPM 6.x, two versions are available for download:
 1. the Bonita BPM Subscription Pack edition version for the Performance, Efficiency, and Teamwork editions
 2. and the Bonita BPM Community edition version for the Community edition For each version, there are several packaging options.
-Each edition has a specific var\_bonita\_home that must be downloaded and installed | There is pnow a single var\_bonita\_home, simplifying download options and installation.
+Each edition has a specific {{ var_bonita_home }} that must be downloaded and installed | There is pnow a single {{ var_bonita_home }}, simplifying download options and installation.
 The edition is set in a properties file.
 There are no other differences to packaging.
 See the [Installation overview](bonita-bpm-installation-overview.md).

 ## Concept comparison